innovationinsoftware/policy-dev/labs/hcp-tf-setup/index.md

 1. Go to [https://github.com/jruels/learn-terraform-variables](https://github.com/jruels/learn-terraform-variables) in your web browser.
 2. Click the **Fork** button in the top right corner and fork the repository to your own GitHub account.
+3. Enter your lab directory: `labs/lab12`
-3. Once forked, clone your forked repository to your local machine:
+4. Once forked, clone your forked repository to your local machine:

+   1. CLI

    ```sh
    git clone https://github.com/<your-username>/learn-terraform-variables.git
    cd learn-terraform-variables
    ```

+   2. VS Code:
+      1. Open Visual Studio Code
+      2. In Visual Studio Code, click **Clone Repository** and paste your new repository URL: `https://github.com/<your-username>/learn-terraform-variables.git`
+      3. Hit **Enter**, and in the pop-up window, browse to `C:\Users\tekstudent\Downloads\labs\tf-lab12`
+      4. Click **Select as repository destination**
+      5. When prompted to open the cloned repo, choose **Open**.
+      6. After opening the folder, click the third icon in the left toolbar for source control.
+Next to **changes**, click the ellipses (three dots) and choose **pull**.
-4. All subsequent commands in this lab should be run from within the `learn-terraform-variables` directory.
+5. All subsequent commands in this lab should be run from within the `learn-terraform-variables` directory.

 #### 3. Prerequisites